 The answers come weighted with the impossible.
 Those last kisses at 2:45 am murmur the end of everything possible and the beginning of everything that cannot be.

 You know this because you hold her still, but mostly you know it because you cannot hold her and you will not hold her again.

 But not yet, not yet.
 Those things will be, but not now.

 Put them away, then, and feel her fingers circling yours.

 And kiss her again.
 You have no time.

 No one ever really leaves.
-They persist as impossibilities: always there, always out of reach.
-They shine light on the things that are possible, the loves that we must suffer for, the hearts that we hope still beat for us and that call us into our eternal Novembers at 3 in the morning.
+They persist as sweet impossibilities: always there, always out of reach.
+They shine light on the things that are possible, the loves that we must suffer for, the hearts that we hope still beat for us and that call us into our eternal Novembers at three in the morning.